-• Intensive courses are held in the summer or winter quarters and are limited in number.
+- The schedule of intensive courses is announced on the university website and posted on the bulletin hoard. - Intensive courses are held in the summer or winter quarters and are limited in number.
 Course credits required to graduate should be acquired during the spring or fall quarter of the academic year.